-You are not alone in experiencing these negative thoughts, but enough is enough.
-Writing a book--and that includes self-editing--is not meant to be torture, no matter what the internet tells you.
+You’re not alone in experiencing these negative thoughts, but enough is enough.
+Writing, editing and publishing a book is not meant to be torture, no matter what the internet tells you.

-How much time and energy has trying to figure it out on your own cost you?
-Rejections from publishers, agents and programs like Author Mentor Match or watching other writers on social media may have made you feel you're just not good enough.
-That your story just isn't right.
+How much time and energy has trying to figure things out on your own cost you?
+Rejections from publishers, agents and programs like Author Mentor Match or watching other writers on social media may have made you feel you’re just not good enough.
+That your story isn’t right.

-The truth is, there's nothing wrong with you and there's nothing wrong with your writing.
-I have seen a lot of early drafts throughout the years and while all of them needed a ton of work to become publish-ready, I have never ever come across a story that did not have potential.
+The truth is, there’s nothing wrong with you and there’s nothing wrong with your writing.
+I’ve seen a lot of early drafts throughout the years and while all of them needed a ton of work to become publish-ready, I have never come across a story that didn’t have potential.

 The difference between writers who make it and writers who don’t has nothing to do with the quality of any drafts that come before the final one.